Signs and Symptoms of Syphilis

-Syphilis causes an effect to the central nervous system and this can occur at ANY Syphilis stage.
+Syphilis causes an effect on the central nervous system and this can occur at ANY Syphilis stage.
 (Neurosyphilis)

 If you have syphilis or think you may have syphilis, you should not have sex